What does it weigh?

 Will the SIM work with Electronics International brand tachometer?

 Yes, it is necessary to replace the existing isolator with an inline resistor.
-Different p-lead wire gages, lengths and ignition switches will require different resitances for the EI tachometer to read the SureFly's p-lead signal.
-In our experience, most installations require anything from an 8K to an 18K resistor.
+Different p-lead wire gages, lengths and ignition switches will require different resistances for the EI tachometer to read the SureFly's p-lead signal.
+In our experience, most installations require a resistor value from 8K to 18K ohms.

 Will the SIM work with Horizon or B&D Industries brand tachometer?